sadvadan/memstruct/doc/Documentation.md

 ##  Troubleshooting

-- I disabled checks with e.g. `#define NMSTRCT` but the metadata is still getting stored in the heap arena
+- I disabled checks with `#define NMSTRCT` but the metadata is still getting stored in the heap arena

     feature, not bug: the metadata layer is a trade-off against performance + memory-safety that memstruct made in design to make a program provably memory safe yet on par with raw C in speed and flexibility.